flocto/writeups/2022/ImaginaryCTF/emojis/README.md

 If you want to run the program yourself without compiling, you have to download both [REALSOLVE](REALSOLVE) and [REALSOLVE.o](REALSOLVE.o)

 # Conclusion
-Cool basic challenge, and I totally did not learn an esolang to resolve it.
+Cool basic challenge, and I totally did not learn an esolang to correctly solve it.

 Thanks for reading!